RuminantFarmSystems/RuFaS/SoilCrop-Tasks-August-2022.md

    ```
    This code creates and returns a mock crop object each time it is called.
 Note also that I set the starting values
    of the attributes arbitrarily - They just need to be the right type and should be somewhat reasonable.
-   * Now we can write our first test, using pytest syntax.
-For that, all we need is to write a function that `assert`s
+   * [ ] Now we can write our first test, using `pytest` syntax.
+For that, all we need is to write a function that starts with
-   that something is True.
-The first test will check that `cut()` correctly updates the `accumulated_HU` attribute.
-We
+   `test_` and that  `assert`s something.
+The first test will check that `cut()` correctly updates the `accumulated_HU`
-   want our tests to have long and very descriptive names that start with "test", so we'll call it
+   attribute.
+We want our tests to have long and very descriptive names that start with "test", so we'll call it
    `test_cut_correctly_sets_accumulated_HU`:
    ```python
    def test_cut_correctly_sets_accumulated_HU():